20 weeks + 4 days pregnant

 Yesterday a parent at school asked me how the baby was doing and I quietly told her that I had lost her.
 The mum looked absolutely mortified and like she couldn’t wait to get away from me.
 There is no denying that baby loss makes some people very uncomfortable, but I realise now that that is there issue and not mine.

-In contrast, I found that some parents I talked to opened up about their own experiences and hardships.
+In contrast, I’ve found that some people I have shared my story with have subsequently opened up about their own experiences and hardships.
 It’s like some people are willing to match my vulnerability by sharing their own stories.
 Sharing Nieve’s story makes me more real, it let’s go of trying to uphold the perfect exteria that society and inparticularly social media has begun to demand.
 It shows that I am willing to be vulnerable and makes me more relatable.
 It makes me human.

 As I journey through life I intend to continue to tell Nieve’s stoy, although there will undoubtably continue to be people who feel horrified or feel uncomfortable at what I have to say.
 But I recognise the importance of speaking out, not just for me, but for others too, especially those who bury their heads in the clouds and pretend that baby loss doesn’t happen.
 As Mark Zukerberg said of miscarriage; “In today’s open and connected world, discussing these issues doesn’t distance us; it brings us together.
 It creates understanding and tolerance, and it gives us hope.”